 Substitutions

 - All-purpose Flour and Whole Wheat Flour - instead of all-purpose flour you can use whole wheat flour and vice versa.
-Else, you can go for a mixture as mentioned in the recipe card.
+Otherwise, you can go for a mixture as mentioned in the recipe card.

 - Jaggery and Sugar - instead of Jaggery you can use sugar and vice versa.